xlwings/xlwings/docs/remote_interpreter.rst

 This feature requires xlwings :bdg-secondary:`PRO` and at least v0.27.0.

 Instead of installing Python on each end-user's machine, you can work with a remote Python interpreter.
 This works the same as a web application, but uses Excel as the frontend instead of a web page in a browser.
-A remote interpreter works not just with the Desktop versions of Excel on Windows and macOS but allows you to also use xlwings with Google Sheets and Excel on the web for a full cloud experience.
-You can run the Python web server wherever it works best for you, whether that's by using a cloud service or using physical on-premise server.
+A remote interpreter doesn't just work with the Desktop versions of Excel on Windows and macOS but additionally supports Google Sheets and Excel on the web for a full cloud experience.
+You can run the Python web server wherever it works best for you, whether that means using a cloud service or running a physical machine on premise.

-.. important:: This feature is currently experimental and only covers parts of the RunPython API, UDFs are not yet supported.
+.. important:: This feature is currently experimental and only covers parts of the RunPython API (UDFs are not yet supported).
 See also :ref:`Limitations` and :ref:`Roadmap`.

 Why is this useful?
 -------------------